 Clothing swap with friends, family, and neighbours

-These are just a few of the endless ideas you can find out there on how to repurpose old clothing.
+These are just a few of the endless ideas you can find out there on how to repurpose and upcycle old clothing.
 Take these tips as some inspiration, especially if you think that you don’t have the skills, time, or resources to turn your old clothing into something with a new purpose.
-Always keep in mind that small changes in daily life speak loud, and recycling the clothing we once loved is a big part of sustainable living.
+Always keep in mind that small changes in daily life speak loud, and upcycling the clothing we once loved is a big part of sustainable living.